 You are expected to critically analyse evidence, hypotheses and opinion.
 The language of stereotypes – uninformed assumptions and generalisations – is never acceptable in academic writing.

 Also, keep in mind that a person’s gender, ethnicity, or other attributes, need only be included where it is relevant to the topic.
-For example, is the fact that the person you are describing is Indigenous or a woman or a Muslim relevant to your topic?
+For example, is the fact that the person you are describing is Aboriginal or a woman or a Muslim relevant to your topic?
 If not, consider removing these descriptors.

 Here are some examples of gender-neutral language that can be used: